 By the 1960s, the city started to transition from a poor, rural area to a more modern one, with improvements to the education sector and people’s way of life.
-One way to improve people’s way of life is by creating more attractions for the city’s people to enjoy and attractions that bring in tourists.

-1. Ellen Trout Zoo
+1. Visit the Ellen Trout Zoo

 Animals can be some of the most entertaining creatures to observe in their daily life.
 For decades, zoos across the country have allowed people to witness animals in what can closely resemble their natural habitat, and Ellen Trout Zoo does the same.

-2. Texas Forestry Museum
+2. Learn some history at Texas Forestry Museum

 Lufkin was built on its timber industry during its inaugural years.
 It could very well be why it was able to go down its path of economic growth, so timber and forestry have a close association with the city.
 This non-profit has been collecting log relics since the 1950s, even before it became an established museum.